bettersg/checkMate/README.md

 ### First time testing (once all above steps are done)

+1. Execute the steps in the below section "Each time developing"
-1. Go to the chat with the WhatsApp User bot non-prod number and send in /mockup
+2. Go to the chat with the WhatsApp User bot non-prod number and send in /mockup
 2. Ensure that the [Firestore Emulator](http://127.0.0.1:4000/firestore) has been populated with some data
 3. Send "hi" to the WhatsApp User bot non-prod number.
 This should trigger the first usage onboarding
 4. Send a message such as "Best Fixed Deposit Rates yield 3.75% if you deposit via Syfe (to get institutional fixed deposit rates) (as of June 2024)" into the bot.
 You'll notice something onUserPublish might take a while, but this should trigger the asynchronous checking flow